Skip to Content

 World Nomads provides travel insurance for travelers in over 100 countries.
 As an affiliate, we receive a fee when you get a quote from World Nomads using this link.
 We do not represent World Nomads.
 This is information only and not a recommendation to buy travel insurance.

 The campsites on the O-trek belong to two different companies.
 Vertice Patagonia paid campsites: Dickson, Los Perros, Grey, and Paine Grande.
-Las Torres Patagonia (Fantástico Sur) paid campsites: Central, Serrón, Francés, Los Cuernos, and Chileno.
+Las Torres Patagonia paid campsites: Central, Serrón, Francés, Los Cuernos, and Chileno.
 Vertice Patagonia campsites are significantly cheaper than the Las Torres Patagonia campsites.

 There used to be free campsites run by CONAF (the National Forest Corporation) but they were closed down and never reopened.
 There is no information if they’ll be open again.
 For this reason, our suggested itinerary for the O Circuit includes only paid campsites.